-Here’s a quick bowl I’ve been making recently as an alternative breakfast to my usual smoothie.
-I’ve also been using it as a post-workout meal or quick lunch – my Greek yogurt breakfast bowl with walnuts, pomegranate, and chia seeds.
+Here's a quick breakfast bowl I've been making recently as an alternative breakfast to my usual smoothie.
+I've also been using it as a post-workout meal or quick lunch - my Greek yogurt breakfast bowl with walnuts, pomegranate, and chia seeds.
 Lots of protein, crunch, flavor and color.
 It's all good!
 Make it in mason jars for a grab-and-go breakfast.

 Power Chia Seeds

 Powerhouses of nutrition, tiny chia seeds are packed with omega fats, protein, antioxidants and fiber.
 They have a mild nutty flavor and work as a great whole food addition to this bowl (and lots of other things).
 A single tablespoon of chia seeds provides 3 grams of protein, 5 grams of fiber and 2250 mg of omega-3 fats.

 While chia seeds are one of the healthiest foods on the planet, the Omega-3's in chia seeds are in the form of ALA (Alpha Linolenic Acid).
 We need to convert ALA into the “active” forms of EPA and DHA, before our bodies can use it.
 Unfortunately, we don't convert very efficiently.

 To get your Omega-3's, be sure to eat either eat fatty fish (like salmon and black cod) regularly and take a fish oil supplement to get the much-needed DHA.
 Vegans or vegetarians need to take a vegan DHA supplement.